matthras/tsp-art-python/README.md

 # Requirements

 * [Python 3](https://www.python.org/downloads/) - you should also know how to use the console/command prompt, and run/execute a Python script.
+Note that command line options might be different for those using Anaconda.
 * Optional: [Concorde TSP Solver](http://www.math.uwaterloo.ca/tsp/concorde/index.html)
 * Optional: [Git](https://git-scm.com/)
 * Optional: Image editing program.
 Free/open-source ones: [Krita](https://krita.org/en/), [GIMP](https://www.gimp.org/)

+And lastly, the image(s) that you want to convert!

+## What kind of images should I use for best results?

+*Format:* This will work for the common image formats (`.jpg`, `.png`).
+More obscure image formats might have some issues, so I'd recommend converting them to `.jpg` or `.png` first.

+*Type*: Generally you'll want to use images that is a single object against a white background.
+Colour doesn't matter as much since the image is converted to grayscale.

 # Producing Your TSP Art